-Remote source: A repository that contains one or more Garden modules and their corresponding
+Remote source: A repository that contains one or more Garden modules or actions and their corresponding

-Remote module: The source code for a single Garden module.
+Remote actions: The source code for a single Garden action.
 In this case, the

-garden.ymlconfig file is stored in the main project repository while the module code itself is in the remote repository.
+garden.ymlconfig file is stored in the main project repository while the action code itself is in the remote repository.

 You can import remote sources via the

-Note that the URL must point to a specific branch or tag.
+Note that the URL must point to a specific branch, tag or commit hash.

-Use this when you want to import Garden modules from another repository.
-The repository can contain one or more modules along with their
+Use this when you want to import Garden actions from another repository.
+The repository can contain one or more actions along with their

 You can imagine that this file tree gets merged into the parent project.

-You can import the source code for a single Garden module from another repository via the
+You can import the source code for a single Garden action from another repository via the

 As with remote sources, the URL must point to a specific branch or tag.

-Use this when you want to configure the module within your main project but import the source from another repository.
-In this case, the module in the main project simply looks like this:
+Use this when you want to configure the action within your main project but import the source from another repository.
+In this case, the action in the main project looks like this:

-You can also import sources and modules from your local file system by setting the
+You can also import sources from your local file system by setting the

 In general we don't recommend using local paths except for testing purposes.
 The